-How to Write a Check - A Step-by-Step Explanation
+How to Write a Check: A Step-by-Step Guide

-Checks are still surprisingly common, even in today’s digital world.
+While less common than they once were, checks are still widely used, even in today’s digital world.
 Paper checks are an effective and inexpensive tool for moving money, but you probably don’t write a check every day (or maybe you’ve never done it before).

 Writing a check is easy, and this tutorial shows you exactly how to do it.
-Move through each step one-by-one, or just use the example above as a model for the checks you need to write (view a larger image).
-Complete the steps in any order you like.
+Move through each step one-by-one, or just use the example above as a model for the checks you need to write.
+You can complete the steps in any order you like as long as the finished product isn't missing any vital information.
 In this example, you’ll move from the top of a check to the bottom, which should help you avoid skipping any steps.

 Here's an overview of the perfect check.